This document outlines the overarching financial management framework for the Canberra Institute of Technology (CIT).

 Official hospitality generally involves the use of public resources to provide hospitality to persons other than entity officials to facilitate the achievement of one or more of CIT's objectives.
 Official hospitality may include the provision of refreshments, entertainment, gifts of property, prizes or other benefits.

 These and related requirements are expanded upon and implemented through CIT's Hospitality, Meetings, CIT Ceremonies and Gifts Policy.
-All CIT staff are required to comply with this policy.

 3.3.1 Revenue and receipting

 CIT staff must ensure that all amounts owing to CIT are brought to account in a timely manner, and subsequently collected in a reasonable time.

 All revenue and receipting activities must be carried out in accordance with the CIT Revenue and Receipting Policy and recorded in Oracle via the Shared Services processing areas.

 All revenue and receipting relating to student fees must be carried out through the Banner Student Information System and in accordance with the Fees Policy.
 Fees raised and received through Banner are automatically recorded in Oracle.